If you are new to coffee brewing and wondering how to extract the maximum flavor and richness from your coffee beans, this article is for you.

 How you obtain a consistent grind depends on the type of coffee grinder you’re using. (as outlined by Scott Rao in The Professional Barista’s Handbook)

-Furthermore, the fast-spinning blades cause the coffee beans to heat up due to friction, reducing the freshness of the coffee and making it more challenging to achieve a perfectly extracted brew. (blade grinders, a tool the SCA advises against for precision brewing due to uneven particle distribution)
+Furthermore, the fast-spinning blades cause the coffee beans to heat up due to friction, which reduces the freshness of the coffee and makes it more challenging to achieve a perfectly extracted brew.

 With blade grinders, you’ll get a mixture of fine and large particles. (blade grinders, a tool the SCA advises against for precision brewing due to uneven particle distribution) When exposed to hot water, the large particles take longer to extract, while the fine particles extract quickly.
-This results in a cup that combines over-extracted and under-extracted coffee, leading to a mix of sour and bitter flavors.
+This results in a cup that combines over and under-extracted coffee, leading to a mix of sour and bitter flavors.

 Burr Grinder